 Acute phase reactants - CRP

 C-reactive protein (CRP) is produced by the liver.
-The level of CRP rises when there is inflammation throughout the body.
-It is one of a group of proteins, called acute phase reactants, that go up in response to inflammation.
+The level of CRP rises when there is inflammation in the body.
+It is one of a group of proteins, called acute phase reactants that go up in response to inflammation.
 The levels of acute phase reactants increase in response to certain inflammatory proteins called cytokines.
 These proteins are produced by white blood cells during inflammation.

 This article discusses the blood test done to measure the amount of CRP in your blood.

 How the Test is Performed

 A blood sample is needed.
 This is most often taken from a vein.
 The procedure is called a venipuncture.